 The lesson format is written for a two-person team.
 One person serves as Teacher One and the other as Teacher Two or the Teaching Assistant.
 The lesson format can also work if teaching alone.
 If you are team teaching, decide ahead of time who will be responsible for what.
-If you are teaching alone, simply find someone (e.g., staff person, volunteer, time keeper) to help on any day you can use an extra set of hands.
+If you are teaching alone, simply find someone (e.g., staff person, volunteer, team leader) to help on any day you can use an extra set of hands.
+This is particularly helpful during the puppet script.